Tartan-AUV/tauv-mono/README.md

 ```bash
 chsh -s $(which zsh)
 ```
-Log out of the session and log back in.
+Restart your computer or VM.
 When you open a terminal, it should now be using `zsh`.

 ## ROS Installation (Noetic)
 This repository relies on ROS being installed, so follow the instructions from the following installation guide for ROS Noetic.
 Whenever prompted, follow the instructions for a `zsh` shell (rather than `bash`).